Leah Chase: Early life

-Leah Chase was born to Catholic Creole parents in New Orleans and grew up in Madisonville, Louisiana.
+Leah Chase was born to Catholic Creole parents, on January 6, 1923, in Madisonville, Louisiana.
 Her ancestry included African, French, and Spanish.
 Chase's father was a caulker at the Jahncke Shipyard and her grandmother was a registered nurse and midwife.
 Chase was the second oldest of 13 children, according to The New York Times; other sources report that she had 10 or 13 siblings.
 She was six when the Great Depression struck and later recollected surviving on produce the family grew themselves—okra, peas, greens—and clothes made of sacks that had held rice and flour.
 The children helped cultivate the land, especially on the 20-acre strawberry farm her father's family owned, which Chase described as forming an integral part of her knowledge of food:

 I always say it's good coming up in a small, rural town because you learn about animals.
 Kids today don't know the food they eat.
 If you come up in a country town, where there's some farming, some cattle raising, some chicken raising, you know about those things ...
 When we went to pick strawberries we had to walk maybe four or five miles through the woods and you learned what you could eat.
 You knew you could eat that mayhaw, you could eat muscadines.
 You knew that, growing up in the woods.
 You just knew things.
 You got to appreciate things.

 Madisonville, a segregated town, did not have a Catholic high school for black children, so Chase moved to New Orleans to live with relatives and pursue a Catholic education at St. Mary's Academy.

 Chase's roots were heavily centered in Louisiana, with only one great-grandparent born elsewhere.
 Her ancestry was multiethnic inclusive of African American, Spanish, and French.
 Her ancestors include one of the first African Americans to serve in the Louisiana state House of Representatives (1868–1870).